-Introduction to the Business School
+Introduction to the University of Mannheim, Business School

 Great names such as Walter Le Coutre and Heinrich Nicklisch helped to establish Mannheim's reputation as a learning center for economics and business.
 After the Second World War, professors such as Friedrich Heinzel, August Marx, Curt Sandig, and Walter Waffenschmidt ensured that this reputation not only continued but grew.

 The University of Mannheim, Business School today